WayScience/CytoSnake/docs/tutorial.md

 The `ProjectDirectory` is a way for `CytoSnake` to recognize that a project is occurring therefore preventing other projects from being created within the same directory.

 The `ProjectDirectory` contains metadata information that also helps `CytoSnake` know what files have been initialized for downstream analysis.
-You can find this information within the the `.cytosnake` directory created after runting the `init` mode.
+You can find this information within the `.cytosnake` directory created after running the `init` mode.

 ### Running Workflow